pankajverma232/reebok/README.md

 </ul>
 <p>&nbsp;</p>
 <h2><strong>&nbsp;Introduction</strong></h2>
-<p><span style="font-weight: 400;">Cross app Native SSO Integration is an authentication system that permits a user to login with email/ mobile and password/OTP on a single app and get auto login on across the Times network with cross app SSO integration.</span></p>
+<p style="padding-left: 30px;"><span style="font-weight: 400;">Cross app Native SSO Integration is an authentication system that permits a user to login with email/ mobile and password/OTP on a single app and get auto login on across the Times network with cross app SSO integration.</span></p>
-<p><span style="font-weight: 400;">SSO - Single Sign On centrally manages the authentication of users across the Times network.
+<p style="padding-left: 30px;"><span style="font-weight: 400;">SSO - Single Sign On centrally manages the authentication of users across the Times network.
 SSO handles both the sub domain and cross domain login.</span></p>
-<p><span style="font-weight: 400;">It allows users to connect over cross domain sites without using their credentials.</span></p>
+<p style="padding-left: 30px;"><span style="font-weight: 400;">It allows users to connect over cross domain sites without using their credentials.</span></p>
-<p><span style="font-weight: 400;">For registration/login, at least one of email address or mobile is required.
+<p style="padding-left: 30px;"><span style="font-weight: 400;">For registration/login, at least one of email address or mobile is required.
 It is possible for a SSO user to have only email and no mobile, or vice versa or both.
 If the user has both email and mobile in his profile, he will be able to login using either of them as the identifier.</span></p>
-<p>&nbsp;</p>
+<p style="padding-left: 30px;">&nbsp;</p>
 <h2><strong><strong>User Profile Handling</strong></strong></h2>
-<p><span style="font-weight: 400;">Basic user profile is taken care by SSO which includes</span></p>
+<p style="padding-left: 30px;"><span style="font-weight: 400;">Basic user profile is taken care by SSO which includes</span></p>
 <ul>
 <li style="font-weight: 400;"><span style="font-weight: 400;"><strong>User Name</strong>:&nbsp;</span><em><span style="font-weight: 400;">first name and last name</span></em></li>
 <li style="font-weight: 400;"><strong>Date of birth</strong></li>